mikemackintosh/mikemackintosh.github.io/_posts/2013-05-07-adding-video-support-to-wordpress-media-gallery.md

 ---
 layout: post
 permalink: /adding-video-support-to-wordpress-media-gallery
-title: "Adding Video Support to Wordpress Media Gallery"
+title: "Add Video Support to Wordpress Media Gallery"
-category: ["coding", "php-coding", "wordpress-coding"]
+category: "How To"
 tags: gallery pictures videos wordpress wp
 ---
-# Wordpress Galleries
+### Introduction

 [Wordpress](http://www.wordpress.com) comes out-of-the-box with hundreds of really well implemented features.
 It's one of the reasons it is the leading blogging software used today.
 One of the features we will focus on is the built in Wordpress Gallery.